-With the start of a new decade comes the start of new and innovative trends taking place, particularly in the tech world where instant communication is rising, online consumer behaviour is changing and businesses are adopting tools that will advance them ahead of their competitors.
+With the start of a new year comes the start of new and innovative trends taking place, particularly in the tech world where instant communication is rising, online consumer behavior is changing and businesses are adopting tools that will advance them ahead of their competitors.

 But one trend that will have a bigger impact on marketing this year is the continued use of Artificial Intelligence (AI).
 With a proven record of providing better quality insights into audiences and the ability to spot online trends and conversations quicker, AI powered systems are becoming more of a need for brands and businesses who want data-driven strategies for a better ROI.

 So why is AI so important for marketing in 2020?
 What is it about these new, innovative systems that will better enhance marketing strategies in the new decade?
 Here, we take a deep-dive into why AI-powered insights are important for Marketing this year.